May's Play Days because outdoor play is magical Suzie May

 Where are we: Childminding within a farm setting.
 We believe every childhood should be magical; that puddles are for jumping in and the outdoors is there to be explored.
 1.5 miles off the A395.
 We take 2,3 and 4 year old funding

 What are we: We are aiming to offer what I wanted when my children were younger, trying to take some of the stress out of being a working parent.
-We offer 7am-6.00pm (but can do earlier or later by arrangement) and by doing cooked meals (we bake all our bread, make pizzas from scratch etc).
+We offer 8am-5.30pm Monday-Thursday (but can do earlier or later by arrangement) and by doing cooked meals (we bake all our bread etc).
 If your children are here for meal times you can have quality time after work rather than trying to cook for a hungry child as soon as you get in.
 I work with up to 2 other adults and we foster a family feel approach.

 I have worked as a Nanny and an Au Pair with 8 weeks old to 9 year olds, plus raised my own.
 I am also a hockey coach and have taught hockey in primary schools.
 I would rather read and tell stories than put a DVD on for tired children.
 I believe play is magical, the best way to learn, and that you are never too young to start or too old to stop.
-We have an Orchard and field shelter we spend a lot of the day in, a mud kitchens, sand pits, painting, tree swings (a baby swing and a tyre swing) den building, a green house, planting flowers and picking them, growing vegetables and eating them and plenty of imagination.
-We have a hard surface outdoor area, a grass area and an Orchard to play in.
-Indoors we have a playroom and a large farmhouse kitchen.
-We have 3 dogs, 2 cats, chickens and ducks.
-We also have a travel cot and a cosy tent for naps.
+We work outside in our Orchard and field shelter, and very latge polytunnel.
+We have a mud kitchen, painting, tree swings (a baby swing and a tyre swing) den building, planting flowers and picking them, growing vegetables and eating them and plenty of imagination.
+We have 2 dogs, 2 cats, and ducks.
+We also have travel cots and a cosy tent for naps.
 What we don't do is watch TV and play electronic games!